1ven/do/README.md

 | `redux-devtools` | DevTools for Redux library
 | `babel` | Compiler for writing next generation JavaScript
 | `webpack` | Module bundler
-## Features:
-- Data caching.
-Everything data in application is cached, try to open board page, then go back and open it again - data will be loaded from cache instead of server.

 ## Installation:
 1. This application requires `postgresql` database.
 To install it, go to this [link](https://www.postgresql.org/download/).